camilocarrillo/check_score/README.md

 3. submit_perfect1.txt (perfect hotel_cluster prediction in the first position)
 4. submit_perfect2.txt (perfect hotel_cluster prediction in the second position)

+This is the output of the script ~/d/kaggle/check_score$ python MPA5.py true file:int_hc.txt
+Benchmarks:
+for Top 5: 0.053853
+for Random: 0.0220808333333
+for Perfect1: 1.0
+for Perfect2: 0.5

+This is what we get from the Public Score
+Random Guess Benchmark	0.02260
+Most Frequent Benchmark	0.05949

 The analog file to test.csv is thistest.csv (these 100k lines are the ones you should run with your algorithm and produce an output file like: submit_XXX.csv)

 Once you have produce your file you can measure the efficiency by: